Farama-Foundation/SuperSuit/README.md

 `reshape(env, shape)` reshapes observations into given shape.

-`homogenize_observations(env)` pads observations to be of the shape of the largest observaion of any agent, per the algorithm posed in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning*.
+`homogenize_observations(env)` (multiplayer only) pads observations to be of the shape of the largest observation of any agent, per the algorithm posed in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning*.
 This enables MARL methods that require the observations of all agents to work in environments with heterogenous agents.
 This currently supports on Discrete and Box observation spaces.

-`homogenize_actions(env)` actions will be of same shape and belong to the same action_space.
-Discrete actions will be set to zero if they overshoot their original action space, and Box action spaces will be cropped.
+`homogenize_actions(env)` (multiplayer only) actions spaces of all players will be expanded to be of same shape and belong to the same action_space.
+Discrete actions inside this expanded space but outside the original space will be set to zero.
+Box action spaces will be cropped from the new space to the original space.

+### Future development

 We hope to support Gym in all wrappers that are not explicitly multiplayer.